Yuta-K19418/Yuta-K19418/README.md

 ### Hi there 👋

+I'm Yuta and a software developer engineer.
+I'm from Japan, living in Tokyo.

 <!--
 **Yuta-K19418/Yuta-K19418** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.